LLNL/maestrowf/mkdocs/docs/Maestro/specification.md

 |  `description` |       Yes      |   str    | A general description of what this step is intended to do     |
 |  `run`         |       Yes      |   dict   | Properties that describe the actual specification of the task |

+!!! note

+    Unlike the previous blocks, almost every key in the study section can accept parameter tokens.
+The primary benefit of this is in the resource specification keys, allowing easy parameterization of numbers of tasks, cores, nodes, walltime, etc on a per step basis.

 ### `run`:
 ----